A few years back, it’s tough to have any serious discussion regarding Reality of Artificial Intelligence outside of the academic institutions.

-But the scenario is totally different nowadays, almost everyone is talking about AI.
+But the scenario is different nowadays, almost everyone is talking about AI.
 Even more, everyone is sharing great ideas with enthusiasm and curiosity.
-But there are a lot of fake promises and misleading opinions are also raising.
+But there are a lot of fake promises, and misleading opinions are also raising.

-Our biological limits are increasingly becoming a major obstacle to the creation of intelligent systems and machines that collaborate with us to better utilize our biological cognitive capabilities to achieve more ambitious goals.
+Our biological limits are becoming a significant obstacle to the creation of intelligent systems and machines that collaborate with us to better utilize our biological, cognitive capabilities to achieve more ambitious goals.

 Many obstacles of AI is cleared over the last few years in academics.
-Now the major challenges faced by AI is its adoption into real-world industries.
+Now the significant challenges faced by AI is its adoption into real-world industries.
 The barriers to the development of AI is misunderstanding and myths.

-The reason behind this is noisy and crowded enthusiastic, service providers and platform vendors.
+The reason behind this is noisy and crowded enthusiastic, service providers, and platform vendors.
 The truth of the AI will be endured once the dust of its gets settled and the winners and losers will be declared eventually.
 The major challenge is how the industry leaders will have a realistic opinion regarding what the AI can do and can’t do.

-The mess of AI adoption in industries:
+The mess of AI adoption in industries

 All the business leaders from a few years are trying to understand how the AI will be beneficial for their business.
 Most implementations of AI-based solutions have not gone beyond proof of concepts (POC) in the form of machine learning (ML) dispersed algorithms with limited scope.
 Many opportunities and resources of the companies are getting wasted with this level of approach to AI adoption.